mustafamusse/Randoop-tutorial/randoof-tutorial/intro.md

-# Randoop Test generation tool
+# Randoop test generation tool
 This is a tutorial on how to use the test generational tool called Randoop which is avalible for programming language Java.

 ## Prerequisite Skills